 Over the years my interest in nature has expanded progressively and I now hold the FGASA (Field Guides Association of South Africa) accreditation for Levels 1 to 3 and an Honorary SKS: Birding (Specialist Knowledge & Skills: Birding) qualification as well as BLSA’s (Bird Life South Africa) specialist guide endorsement as a fully registered National tour guide for all nine South African provinces by DEAT.

-My personal Southern Africa bird list is presently 898, actively looking to reach 900 as a personal and challenging milestone!
+My personal Southern Africa bird list is 900, a personal milestone I was delighted to achieve!

 Outside of birding, through the years of my corporate career as a CEO in a multinational beverages company, I developed an in depth understanding of the South African wine and spirits industry and enjoy sharing my knowledge with clients who have an interest in wine.